mainkoon81/ADAPT-research-prep-02-Fintech-/README.md

 ### B> Directed Acyclic Graphs

-### C> Matching and Propensity Scores
+### C> Matching to kill Confounders
 The randomization can kill the **confounders**.
 <img src="https://user-images.githubusercontent.com/31917400/84579891-cc8c4d00-adc9-11ea-96ff-4190813bbe1f.jpg"/>

-__C-a) Matching for the "imbalanced" outcome variable__(categorical - treated/controlled)

-Matching aims to achieve balance on observed covariates. **Match individuals** in the treatment group (A=1) to people in the control group (A=0), but we'll match them on covariates X..In other words, for each treated person, we'll try to find a control person who has the same values of X. Find the best matches you can and then you **`get rid of the samples who weren't matched`**.
+Matching aims to achieve balance on observed covariates with the "imbalanced" outcome variable(categorical - treated/controlled). **Match individuals** in the treatment group (A=1) to people in the control group (A=0), but we'll match them on covariates X..In other words, for each treated person, we'll try to find a control person who has the same values of X. Find the best matches you can and then you **`get rid of the samples who weren't matched`**.
 And now you'll notice that we have perfect balance on this covariate.
    - For example, in tha case where older people are more likely to get (A=1), and at younger ages, there are more people with (A=0).
 In a randomized trial via Matching, for any particular age, there should be about the same number of treated and untreated people.
 <img src="https://user-images.githubusercontent.com/31917400/84590486-06436f00-ae2f-11ea-89a2-037d8b7723fb.jpg"/>